holochain/holochain/docs/specs/src/hwp_2_overview.md

 Agent's public key and the hash of the data to be stored.
 Agents that are "close" to a given piece of data are responsible to store it and are said to comprise a Neighborhood for that data.
-Hashing creates an essentially random distribution of which data will be stored with Agents.
+Hashing creates an essentially random distribution of which data will be stored with which Agents.
 The degree of redundancy of how many Agents should store copies of data is a per-Game parameter.